Friday, January 14, 2011

 Pizzoccheri is a Northern Italian dish almost unknown in North America.
 It originates in Valtellina (known as Valtelline or Val Telline in English), a valley at the very top of Lombardy.

 Despite the name, Pizzoccheri has nothing to do with pizza.
-It is a first course centered around a special pasta made of buckwheat flour, a type of grain also called Saracen corn ('grano Saraceno' in Italian).
-The recognizable hearty flavor and coarse texture of buckwheat pasta is almost absent from Italian cuisine, but it marries perfectly with potatoes, cabbage, butter and the Valtellina Casera cheese (also indigenous of Valtellina) to make a very unique dish.
+It is a first course centered around a special pasta made of buckwheat flour, a type of grain also called Saracen corn (‘grano Saraceno’ in Italian).
+The recognizable hearty flavor and coarse texture of buckwheat pasta are almost absent from Italian cuisine, but they marry perfectly with potatoes, cabbage, butter, and Valtellina Casera cheese (also indigenous of Valtellina) to make a unique dish.

 As detailed by its official website, Valtellina Casera is a medium-ripening, semi-cooked PDO cheese (see the 'Formaggio Cheese' post for more information on cheese classification) exclusively produced in Valtellina and made with partly skimmed cow milk.
 For the preparation of Pizzoccheri, Valtellina Casera is used when just over its minimum aging of 70 days while its flavor is delicate and milky and before it turns more intense.